openhive-network/hive/doc/building.md

 ### LOW_MEMORY_NODE=[OFF/ON]

+**LOW MEMORY NODE option has been deprecated.
+By default it is ON.**

 Builds hived to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
 This option is recommended for witnesses and seed-nodes.